Stop calling it an ‘adversity score,’ College Board pleads

 ‘A double penalty on Asian-American children from working class families’

-The Asian American Coalition on Education doesn’t have a previous relationship with the College Board or other provider of student performance tests, Wenyuan Wu, director of administration, told The Fix in an email.
+The Asian American Coalition for Education doesn’t have a previous relationship with the College Board or other provider of student performance tests, Wenyuan Wu, director of administration, told The Fix in an email.

 But it’s made its views on college admissions known for years, going back to a 2015 regulatory complaint against Harvard.
 The coalition agrees with most Americans, as judged by polling, that merit should be the sole determinant of admission, with no role for race, ethnicity, gender, legacy or athletic ability, Wu said.